dewzzjr/angkutgan/README.md

 ## Deployment
 - make sure `config.yaml` is ready
 - run command `make build`
-- run one of binary from `executable` directory based on environment, run `make check` to make sure the current environment.
+- run one of binary from `bin` directory based on environment, run `make check` to make sure the current environment.